iampavangandhi/TradeByte/CONTRIBUTING.md

 # CONTRIBUTING

-This is a group project under The Uplift Project by Girlscript Foundation.
+This is a group project under The Uplift Project (Nodejs Stack) by Girlscript Foundation.
 But It's open for contribution from everyone who is interested.

 Kindly write a proper description while making pull requests.